I dreamt that I was walking along the roofs of an enormously long train, trying to reach the locomotive.

 I could never describe the complex of emotions, hidden but obvious, conversation, superficial but fraught with meaning, all of it somehow managing to be deeply boring but completely unmemorable, which ensued in the next three minutes of chatter among the old women and Miss Evans.

 Miss Evans seemed to have completely forgotten that I was there, so I started to sidle out of the kitchen.

-“Where are you going, Arnold?” she asked, as if I hadn’t told her this a few minutes before.
+“Where are you going, Arnold?” she asked, as if I hadn’t told her just a few minutes